Cardoon is a source of:

 - Wrap it in cloth or thick paper to keep the tips white.

-- The store cardoon for longer before cooking, blanch for a few minutes and store for 2 to 3 days longer.
-As for any fresh produce, the sooner you cook cardoon, the more of its nutritional and organoleptic value will be conserved.
+- To store cardoon for longer before cooking, blanch for a few minutes and store for 2 to 3 days longer.
+As with any fresh produce, the sooner you cook cardoon, the more of its nutritional and organoleptic value will be conserved.

 - Freezing does not suit cardoon.

 Don’t throw away the young shoots of cardoon, as they can be eaten like artichoke hearts.
 Store the cardoon correctly and top and tail it when cutting the stalks to minimize waste.

 The Product Environmental Footprint (PEF), a score established by Agribalyse*, tells us more!
 It takes account of all the phases in a vegetable’s life cycle: how it’s grown, the impact of its transport, the impact of its processing, and so on.
 The lower the score, the lower the environmental impact.

 - Cardoon, cooked: 0.17